FreddieMwau/Fast_Pipe_Automation/README.md

 1. Open `Main.xaml` and run the automation from UiPath Studio.
 2. The automation will:
    - Download bids with due dates in the next two weeks.
+   - Upload the projects to **FastPipe**.
+   - Create backups of the projects in the designated shared file location.
    - Update the Excel pipeline with new bids.
    - Send email notifications to relevant parties.
-   - Upload the projects to **FastPipe**.
-   - Create backups of the projects in the designated shared file location.

 ---

 ### **5. Schedule Automation (Optional)**

-If you want to schedule the automation, you can deploy the project to **UiPath Orchestrator** and schedule it to run at specific times.
+Since this automation will not be deployed to **UiPath Orchestrator**, you can run it locally by scheduling it using one of the following methods:

+1. **Windows Task Scheduler**:
+   - Use Windows Task Scheduler to run the automation at specific times.
+   - Create a task that executes the `UiRobot.exe` with the path to your project’s `.xaml` file or `.nupkg` package.

+2. **Manual Execution**:
+   - Open `UiPath Studio` or `UiPath Assistant`.
+   - Select and run the automation manually as needed.

+3. **Batch File Execution (Optional)**:
+   - Create a `.bat` file to trigger the automation for convenience.
+   - Example:
+     ```bash
+     "C:\Users\YourUser\AppData\Local\UiPath\app-xx.x.x\UiRobot.exe" -file "C:\Path\To\Main.xaml"
+     ```
+   - Schedule the `.bat` file using Windows Task Scheduler if desired.

 ---